rezanikfal/Tutorials/Angular/Routing.md

 - withCredentials: Whether this request should be sent with outgoing credentials (cookies).

 ### Lazy Loading
-Lazy loading speeds up application load time by splitting the application into multiple bundles and loading them on demand.
+- Lazy loading speeds up application load time by splitting the application into multiple bundles and loading them on demand.
+- We can directly Lazily load a component ouside of the current moduel i.e. ```LazyComponent``` in the Lazy module(22).
 ```javascript
 import { NgModule } from '@angular/core';
 import { Routes, RouterModule } from '@angular/router';